xkromaddon/romui-translation/README.md

 3. Commit your changes and make a pull request to the master branch.
 4. Include your discord under the description during pull request so I could give you at least a few award for helping out.

+### Please not to troll command/text descriptions.
+Be decent.

 Cheers,
 Neon